 Any student suspected of suffering a concussion must be removed from the activity immediately.
 No student may return to activity after an apparent head injury or concussion, regardless of how mild it seems or how quickly symptoms clear, without written medical clearance from an appropriate health-care professional (AHCP).
-In Florida, an appropriate health-care professional (AHCP) is defined as either a licensed physician (MD, as per Chapter 458, Florida Statutes), or a licensed physicians assistant under the direct supervision of a MD/DO (as per Chapters 458 and 459, Florida Statutes).
+In Florida, an appropriate health-care professional (AHCP) is defined as either a licensed physician (MD, as per Chapter 458, Florida Statutes), a licensed osteopathic physician (DO, as per Chapter 459, Florida Statutes), or a licensed physicians assistant under the direct supervision of a MD/DO (as per Chapters 458 and 459, Florida Statutes).
 Close observation of the student should continue for several hours.
 You should also seek medical care and inform your child/ward's responsible teacher if you think that your child/ward may have a concussion.
 Remember, it's better to miss one day than to have their life changed forever.
 When in doubt, sit them out.